tmedwards/sugarcube-2/docs/core/macros.md

 * **`actionList`:** The list of actions to perform.
 Available actions are:
 	* **`load`:** Pause playback of *all* tracks and, if they're not already in the process of loading, force them to drop any existing data and begin loading.  **NOTE:** This *should not* be done lightly if your audio sources are on the network, as it forces the player to begin downloading them.
 	* **`mute`:** Mute the master volume (effectively volume `0`, except without changing the volume level).
-	* **`muteonhide`:** Enable automatic muting of the master volume when losing visibility—i.e. when switched to another tab or the browser window is minimized.
+	* **`muteonhide`:** Enable automatic muting of the master volume when losing visibility—i.e., when switched to another tab or the browser window is minimized.
 	* **`nomuteonhide`:** Disable automatic muting of the master volume when losing visibility (this is the default).
 	* **`stop`:** Stop playback of *all* tracks.
 	* **`unload`:** Stop playback of *all* tracks and force them to drop any existing data.  **NOTE:** Once unloaded, playback cannot occur until a `load` action is issued for each track—either a master `load` action, to affect all tracks, or an `<<audio>>`/`<<playlist>>` `load` action, to affect only certain tracks.